 Enforcement and Penalties

 Arkansas’ H.B.
-1975 establishes that a person convicted of scrap metal theft is forever prohibited from selling scrap metal; and a recycler who fails to comply with the licensing provisions may have its license suspended or revoked.
+1975 established that a person convicted of scrap metal theft is forever prohibited from selling scrap metal; and a recycler who fails to comply with the licensing provisions may have its license suspended or revoked.

 California S.B.
 485 now requires applicants to provide additional documentation when applying for or renewing a weighmaster’s license, including a current business license and proof of both photographic and thumb printing equipment.
 The bill also altered yearly licensing fees.
 California currently does not have a state license for scrap metal dealers.

 Missouri S.B.
-157 addresses both liability and repeat offenses: sellers of stolen scrap metal are liable for damages related to obtaining the stolen metal.
+157 addressed both liability and repeat offenses: sellers of stolen scrap metal are liable for damages related to obtaining the stolen metal.
 A first violation of scrap metal law is a Class B misdemeanor with a fine of up to $500, a second offense is a Class A misdemeanor with a fine of up to $1,000 and a third offense will result in a loss of any business licenses.

 Nevada’s S.B.
 37 required a person found guilty of metal theft to complete a specified amount of community service based on their offense, in addition to paying restitution and receiving criminal charges.